Kevinovitz/TryHackMe_Writeups/adventofcyber2023/adventofcyber2023.md

 ### Day 15 Jingle Bell SPAM: Machine Learning Saves the Day!

+In this task we will look at a Machine Learning model that we can train as an email spam filter.

 1. What is the key first step in the Machine Learning pipeline?